wp-plugins/subscribe2/ReadMe.txt

 = Version 6.4 by Matthew Robinson =

+* Wrapped all KEYWORDS in curly brackets {} so capitalised keywords can be used incontent without being replaced
+* Added support for Custom Taxonomies - thanks to Ian Dunn
+* Improved and updated some of the jQuery ready for WordPress 3.2
+* Introduced 's2_registered_subscribers' filter to allow other plugins to dynamically add or remove email addresses to the 'registered' array - thanks to Allan Tan
+* Improved handling of [gallery] shortcode where no post id is defined for HTML emails - thanks to Chris Grady
+* Removed trailing semi colons from the maybe_add_column function calls
 * Fixed a type on the Settings page - thanks to Deborah Hanchey
-* Introduced 's2_registered_subscribers' filter to allow other plugins to dynamically add or remove email addresses to the 'registered' array
-* Removed trailing semi colons from the maybe_add_column function calls
-* Improved handling of [gallery] shortcode where no post id is defined for HTML emails
-* Added support for Custom Taxonomies
 * Updated editor buttons to insert shortcode instead of token
 * Fixed some PHP notices about undeclared variables